Hat’s off: Court reverses trooper firing over lost headgear

 Stroud added that the case is not just about a hat: “It is about the tension between the statutorily protected rights of a law enforcement officer and proper discipline to protect the integrity and reliability of the North Carolina State Highway Patrol.”

-In March 2009 the trooper made a late-night traffic stop of a pickup truck and then drove off to attend to another car stopped a short distance away.
+In March 2009 the trooper made a late-night traffic stop of a pickup truck with two occupants who had handguns in the vehicle but were cooperative.
+Wetherington then drove off to attend to another car stopped a short distance away.
 The trooper has testified that he noticed he didn’t have his hat as he approached the second vehicle.
-He went back to the first scene look for it, but all he could find were two gold-colored decorative acorns that were somewhat flattened, according to court documents.
+He went back to the first scene to look for it, but all he could find were two gold-colored decorative acorns that were somewhat flattened, according to court documents.
 Troopers’ hats have the decorative acorns attached in front of the patrol insignia.

 Wetherington then contacted his immediate supervisor and told him that the hat had blown off his head, court documents state.
 However, Wetherington testified that he later remembered he had placed his hat on top of his patrol car and it had apparently blown off the vehicle, not his head.